-Check in to your hotel in Hualien for a two-night stay and enjoy dinner there.
+Check in to your hotel in Taroko and enjoy dinner there.
 After dinner there will be an optional aboriginal dance show you can watch.

 Siaoyeliou - Siaoyeliou is a natural stone sculpture park with a unique landscape.

 Dulan - Dulan is a small coastal town in Taitung County.
 It has one of the largest Ami settlements along the east coast and boasts beautiful coastal scenery, as well as a thriving local art scene.